raghudevsingh/AI-Smart-CCTV-Weapon-Detection/README.md

 🧪 Testing

-The detection pipeline can be tested using:
+The system can be tested using:

 - Sample images
 - Recorded CCTV footage
 - Test videos
 - Controlled camera streams

-Testing can evaluate:
+Testing can focus on:

 - Detection accuracy
 - False detections